 The Director advised in reply to a question from a member that Acute services should copy GPs into conversations related to patient issues, however, this may not always be possible due to timelines involved and feedback on the discussion would be shared at a future Primary Care and Secondary Care Interface Group meeting.

-Board Members supported the improvement work taking place to reduce outpatient waiting times and direct patients to information concerning their appointment, particularly for short-notice appointments, so that patients were informed and knew what to expect.
-Members welcomed the information from Ms Wheeler in respect of the gender/sex of the member/s of staff carrying out a procedure.
+Board Members supported the improvement work taking place to reduce outpatient particularly for short-notice appointments, so that patients were informed and knew

+2. Declaration of interests